Creating a Refuge Room for Cats: Ensuring Safety and Comfort During Stressful Situations

 • Carry out a risk assessment to check for anything that might be hazardous e.g. electrical wires that could be chewed, unstable furniture or any loose or sharp fittings.

-• Make sure the room (and rest of the house) is escape-proof.
+• For newcomers who need to be kept in, make sure the room (and rest of the house) is escape-proof.
 A cat will slip through the smallest of gaps and have been known to climb up an open chimney to escape.

 • Avoid using cleaning agents that are toxic to cats (e.g. phenol based products).